 Foreword: This is where I place my gibberish not related to the review.
-It usually represents my thoughts as I was starting the game, and may even include a bit of personal life story as well.
+It usually represents my thoughts as I was starting the game, or even a previous game from the same company and my first impressions.
 I may also include some “conclusions” in this section, including comments like “It sucked” or “It was a great game”.

-Title: The title of the game, in its 1) original language, then 2) in romanji, then 3) a title translated into English
+Title: The title of the game, in its original language and romaji

 Release Date: The date that the game was released.
 I put it in standard format here, but when in brackets, follows a [yymmdd] format.

 VNDB Link: The link to VNDB with the game’s information.
-I hate VNDB, but it’s pretty much the best website since it has the minimal information, no ads, NSFW warnings, and nothing heavily to load
+I hate VNDB, but it’s pretty much the best website since it has the loads of information, no ads, NSFW warnings, and nothing heavily to load

 Getchu Link: The link to Getchu (JP), which is the exact opposite: LOTS of information, lots of ads, NSFW (only after you go through the page confirming your age, though), and you can even purchase a copy of the game which comes with special Getchu bonuses.